0xnenlabs/SageAI/README.md

 </a>
 </p>

-SageAI is a framework for ChatGPT's function calling for creating folder-based functions that is easy to organize and scale.
+SageAI is a framework for GPT 3.5/4 function calling for creating folder-based functions that is easy to organize and scale.

-With a built-in vector database used to store and retrieve functions, the number of tokens sent to ChatGPT is significantly reduced, making it faster and cheaper to call your functions.
+With a built-in vector database used to store and retrieve functions, the number of tokens sent to the model is significantly reduced, making it faster and cheaper to call your functions.

+Read the blog post for a more in-depth explanation of the motivation behind SageAI [here](https://0xnen.com/blog/sageai).

 ## Table of Contents